paulregnart/print_batman/README.md

 # print_batman
-this prints the word batman for no reason other than for me to play with gems.
+this prints the word batman for no reason other than for me to play with gems and stuff.